Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 | 283 | [Question283](#question283) |

-1.  ### Question1.
+### Question 1.
 When can Product Backlog refinement occur?

 - [ ] Only during Sprint Planning.
 - [x] Anytime during the Sprint.